BalodiShubham377/citations/README.md

 ## Assignment Overview

-You have been tasked with developing a Python program for BeyondChats, a full-time position assignment.
-The program needs to fetch data from a paginated API, identify citations for each response, and present the citations through a user-friendly UI.
+Develop a Python program focusing on a project that requires interacting with a paginated API to retrieve data, analyzing responses to identify citations, and presenting these citations in a user-friendly interface.

 ## Features